mollymcgames/VoxelProject/README.md

 - Add a 'refresh now' button (that appears when auto-refresh is disabled.)

 ### Performance
-- Performance when auto-refresh is enabled is generally quite slow.
-Finding additional methods to speed up the processing loop would be good.
-  - Updating the visible voxel selection code so that voxels at the BACK of the selected voxels are hidden will help.
+  - Updating the visible voxel selection code so that voxels at the back of the selected voxels are hidden will help.
   - Using `parallel.ForEach` might help, although there are challenges making sure the Unity Mesh is used in a thread safe manner that doesn't just create additional code locks/waits.
   - Investigating if an alternative way of selecting and looping through the voxels is possible, as a `foreach` loop over thousands to millions of Voxels is demonstrably slow.
 - Nii file loading time, currently starts to get slow in proportion to the size of the MRI scan area.
 Can the file be loaded on demand perhaps as the model is rendered?